Access Control Lists

 The LoadMaster supports a “blacklist” ACL system.
 Any host or network entered into the ACL will be blocked from accessing any service provided by the LoadMaster.

 The ACL is only enabled when the Packet Filter is enabled.
-To find out how to enable the Packet Filter, refer to the following article: How Do I Enable/Disable The Packet Routing Filter?

-The whitelist allows access for a specific IP address or address range.
+The whitelist allows access to a specific IP address or address range.
 If the address or range is part of a larger range in the blacklist, the whitelist will take precedence for the specified addresses.

 If there are no addresses listed in the blacklist and there are only addresses listed in the whitelist, then only connections from addresses listed on the whitelist are allowed and connections from all other addresses are blocked.